Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states

-In $^{104}$Cd, the $8^{+}_1$ isomeric state is observed with half-life of 0.8(+2-1) ns \cite{Blachot}.
-For the G-matrix interaction, the configuration of this state is $\pi(p_{1/2}^2g_{9/2}^8)\otimes\nu(d_{5/2}^4g_{7/2}^2)$ with 39.6\% probability.
-This isomeric state comes from one proton pair breaking in $g_{9/2}$ orbital.
-Hence, seniority $\nu=2$. {We have used the experimental data of branching ratios from the Ref. \cite{Sukhoruchkin} to calculate the partial half-lives of $8^{+}_1$ state.}
+In the case of $^{102,104}$Cd, we have used the experimental data of branching ratios from the Ref. \cite{Lieb, Sukhoruchkin} to calculate the partial half-lives of $8^{+}_1$ state, respectively.
+For $^{130}$Cd, the calculated half-lives of $8^{+}_1$ isomeric state is 1.12 $\mu$s.
+Which shows reasonable agreement with the experimental half-life (0.220(30) $\mu$s \cite{NNDC}).